Skip to main content

 What it does:

-Operator takes screenshots of web pages, uses GPT-4o's vision capabilities to understand page layout and content, then executes clicks, typing, and scrolling.
-It doesn't read the DOM or use APIs — it literally looks at the page and interacts with it like a person would.
+Operator takes screenshots of web pages, uses Computer-Using Agent technology to understand page layout and content, then executes clicks, typing, and scrolling.
+It is designed to interact with the visible page rather than requiring a site-specific API.

 Use case: